zhengsk/Schedule/README.md

-Schedule is a project in WeiCha.
+Schedule is a project in Weixin.

 Add Github repository.